1967 Dime Value Checker: Errors List & No Mint Mark Worth

 Rare 1967 Dime Error List

-While 1967 dimes were produced in massive quantities, manufacturing errors occasionally occurred during the minting process.
-These mistakes create unique varieties that appeal to error coin collectors.
+While 1967 dimes were produced in massive quantities, manufacturing errors occasionally slipped through the quality control process.
+These mistakes create unique varieties that appeal strongly to error coin collectors.
+Understanding these error types helps you evaluate your coins for potential minting mistakes.

 1. Doubled Die Obverse (DDO)